hewison-chris/agora-cl-docs/website/docs/advanced/switch-clients.md

 ### Step 7: Start the New Validator

-Ensure your beacon node is fully synced with the network by checking your clients logs prior to starting your validator.
+Ensure your Agora node is fully synced with the network by checking your clients logs prior to starting your validator.
 Once it is fully synced, start the validator.

 Search a block explorer like https://beaconcha.in/ with your validator's public key to confirm that your validator is now active!